How to prevent my campaigns from going to spam

 - The reputation of the email domain you use as a sender

-- The content and links in your campaign
+- The content and links in your campaigns

 In the next point we explain how you can prevent reaching the spam tray or solve a deliverability problem, taking into account the three factors that activate an antispam filter.

-How do I prevent my campaign from going to spam?
+How to prevent my campaigns from going to spam?

 - Do not reach the spam folder (since you will not activate the antispam response of a mail provider)

 - You will make sure to protect your subscribers from possible virtual scams in which your company name is used to steal information ( phishing )